 Its later years were, unfortunately, less glamourous.
 After its original owner died, Oheka Castle was used as a retirement home and then a military academy until it was eventually abandoned.

-Thankfully, the historic property was bought by a local developer who invested millions of dollars to return it to its once-lavish conditions and convert it into a hotel.
-Now, Oheka Castle is one of the most famous estates in all of Long Island.
+Eventually, the historic property was bought by a local developer who invested millions of dollars to return it to its once-lavish state and convert it into a hotel.
+Now, Oheka Castle is once again among the most famous estates in all of Long Island.

-It's especially popular as a stateside wedding space and a filming location for a number of movies and TV shows including the hit HBO series Succession.
+It's especially popular as a wedding venue and a filming location for a number of movies and TV shows including the hit HBO series Succession.
 Dive into this mega-mansion's history and find out what makes it so special.

 Otto Hermann Kahn was a German Jewish immigrant who made his name as a financier and businessman after coming to the U.S. in 1893.
 He was most famous for reorganizing the Union Pacific Railroad alongside railroad tycoon E. H. Harriman.